na-na-hi/renget/archive/tmd2character_howl_cloaked_in_tundra.md

 **SPECIAL BONUSES**
 !!! note You have a base of 10 IP and each Skill costs a certain amount of it to equip.
     You have 0 points to spend.
-    10/10 IP | ▮▮▮▮▮▮▮▮▮▮
+    12/12 IP | ▮▮▮▮▮▮▮▮▮▮▮▮
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------
 1. Armored Up | While using a Status Move, the User's Defense or Special Defense is increased by 1.
 Increase is 2 if the User's Defensive Stats are 5 or higher. | 5
 2. Heavyweight | The User is heavier than their species is normally supposed to be. | 1
-3. True Defense | True Damage sources have their damage decreased by 3 against the User.
-DoT effects have their damage increased by 3 against the User. | 4
+3. Resilient | Retroactively, the User's HP is increased an extra +2 every 3 levels, but all healing sources are less effective by 8 HP healed.
+When paired with Foolhardy, while in combat, the User suffers permanent Badly Poisoned DoT. | 6
 Sales Pitch | The User can sell Items for 10% more in shops. | 3

 **INVENTORY**